BinhPQ2/manga_read_along/README.md

 ## Files Included

-- `main.py`: The main file to run the whole process, very buggy.
+- `main.py`: The main file to run the whole process, is very buggy.
 But you can check the pipeline there
 - `demo-manga-read-along.ipynb`: Check the process step-by-step here
 - `requirements.txt`: Lists the dependencies needed to run the scripts.